-Lindy is returning from a poorly chaperoned eighth grade field trip.
-She looks around with a sense of desperation.
-The cold bus is dark, and the exhausted teacher is sitting, head down, apparently asleep, in the far front of the bus.
-A lot of the guys and girls are paired up and are “making out.”
-They are in their seats with coats piled up all over them so that it’s not at all clear what is going on between their necks and their knees.
+Emma is returning from a poorly chaperoned eighth-grade field trip.
+She looks around; the cold bus is dark, the exhausted teacher is asleep in the front of the bus.
+A lot of the guys and girls are paired up and “making out.”

-Is what Lindy does in that seat on the bus determined by the biology facts stuffed into her head in sex ed classes?
-No. Lindy’s behavior will be a function of her character.
-What she does will be the product of who she is as a person at that moment in her life.
+Are Emma’s choices on the bus determined by the biology facts stuffed into her head in sex-ed classes?
+No. Emma’s behavior will be a function of the totality of her character, of who she is as a person at that moment.

 Principle 1: Sex education is the shaping of character.

 Sex education includes providing information, but that’s only part of the job.
 The Deuteronomy 6 passage quoted in chapter 1 instructs us that we should be constantly teaching our children about the love and instruction of God.
 We should “talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise” (verse 7).

 The living obedience of parents to God’s commands is the foundation for any purposeful teaching of our children.
 Our lives, our obedience as parents, are a living witness to God’s work.
 Hopefully, our lives will shape the character of our children for good, modeling for them how to give their lives to following God in joyful obedience to the commandments God gave for their good.

 Principle 2: Parents are the principal sex educators.